-Special Education majors must register for 6 semester hours of elementary or secondary Clinical Experience 3 (EDU 4900/5800 and 6 semester hours of Special Education credit (SED 4840/6601-EI or SED 4740/6600-LD) during the semester(s) they will be engaged in specialized Clinical Experience 3.
-A full semester of clinical experience in general education and full semester of clinical experience in Special Education majors.
+Special Education majors must register for 6 semester hours of elementary or secondary Clinical Experience 3 (EDU 4900/5800 and 6 semester hours of Special Education credit (SED 4840/6601-El or SED 4740/6600-LD) during the semester(s) they will be engaged in specialized Clinical Experience 3.
+A full semester of clinical experience in general education and full semester of clinical experience in Special Education are required for Special Education majors.